-Data engineering has been grabbing a lot of eyeballs off late and rightly so – data engineers work a lot with structured and unstructured data collected from various sources and are responsible for managing complex workflows, ETL, managing pipelines, automation, data modeling, etc.
+Data engineering has been grabbing a lot of eyeballs of late and rightly so – data engineers work a lot with structured and unstructured data collected from various sources.
+Also, they are responsible for managing complex workflows, ETL, managing pipelines, automation, data modeling, etc.

-What is data engineering?
+What is Data Engineering?